Skip to content

 • Provide audio descriptions so people who are blind can hear and understand the content in the videos.

 Accessible videos are helpful to everyone.
-For example, people with low vision and people in noisy environments will benefit from subtitles in the videos.
-This learning guide will show you how to add captions and subtitles to YouTube videos and zoom.
+For example, people with low vision and noisy environments will benefit from video subtitles.
+This learning guide will show you how to add captions and subtitles to YouTube videos and Zoom.
 Learn how to

 1. Enable YouTube automatic captions